 2. Contact Lenses: Contact lenses were the next significant breakthrough, first introduced in the late 19th century.
 Early contact lenses were made from glass, then hard plastic.
 In the 1960s, soft contact lenses were invented, offering improved comfort.
 The 1970s saw the introduction of gas permeable rigid lenses, which offered the clarity of hard lenses with the comfort of soft lenses.

 3. Refractive Surgery: Starting from the mid-20th century, various refractive surgeries were developed to correct refractive errors permanently.
 Procedures like radial keratotomy (RK) and photorefractive keratectomy (PRK) were precursors to LASIK, which was widely adopted in the late 1990s and early 2000s.
 LASIK is approved by the United States Food and Drug Administration and uses a laser to reshape the cornea, correcting refractive errors.
-Its success spurred the development of other laser-based procedures like PRK and SMILE.
+Its success spurred the development of other laser-based procedures like PRK and SMILE eye surgery.

 4. Intraocular Lenses (IOLs): IOLs, introduced in the 1940s, were initially used to replace the natural lens after cataract surgery.
 IOL implantation evolved over time, and now, multifocal and toric IOLs can correct presbyopia and astigmatism, respectively.